ghostx31/Cybersec-projects/README.md

 pip install scapy
 ```

-## Do not use these scripts on anyonee without their prior consent.
+## Do not use these scripts on anyone without their prior consent.